BrockDSL/github_for_researchers/README.md

 ))
 4. Adding more data that you've collected to your repository ([PDF](https://raw.githubusercontent.com/BrockDSL/github_for_researchers/master/p4.pdf
 ))
-5. Forking another repository to make it our own ([PDF](https://raw.githubusercontent.com/BrockDSL/github_for_researchers/master/p5.pdf
+5. Adding a simple action to your repository ([PDF](https://raw.githubusercontent.com/BrockDSL/github_for_researchers/master/p5.pdf
 ))

 ## Prerequisites